Task-4-2/Technical-Skills-as-bridge-to-reproducible-research/resources/Learning Unit/template_content.md

 In this unit we discuss what reproducibility is, the barriers there are to reproducibility and the benefits of reproducibility.

 ## Learning Objectives
 After completing this unit, you will be able to:
-- Define reproducibility and replicability in scientific research
-- Explain how reproducibility and replicability are related but also different
-- Describe benefits of reproducibiliy to researchers
+·	Define reproducibility and replicability in scientific research ·	Explain how reproducibility and replicability are related but also different ·	Describe benefits of reproducibiliy to researchers
-- Describe common barriers to reproducibility
+·	Describe common barriers to reproducibility

-## Target Audience

-- Data Librarians and other data curious

 ## Duration
 - 60 mins

 ## Prerequisites
 - None

 ## Learning Tools
 - None
 - The content is designed to be taught online, therefore a virtual teaching platform with breakout rooms is used to facilitate the content and activities.